Emergency planning/management officer

 Qualifications

-Specialised courses exist for professionals working in the voluntary, health, public and other sectors.
-While these do not necessarily qualify you to move into emergency planning roles, they do support a move into work relating to emergency planning and continued professional development (CPD).
+Professional qualifications and specialised courses exist but these are typically aimed at people who are already working in a related role or area such as within the voluntary, health or public sectors.
+While these do not necessarily qualify you to move into emergency planning roles, they do support a move into work relating to emergency planning.
+Courses are available through the Emergency Planning College (EPC).

 Skills